Comprehensive Musculoskeletal Training Program

 The T32 mechanism provides support for postdoctoral fellows in the Postdoctoral Training Program in Musculoskeletal Biology, including tuition for required ethics course and for optional bone biology course.
 A salary is assigned individually to trainees based on the current NIH postdoctoral scale.
 Health insurance as well as up to $1000 per year is provided to cover travel costs to a professional/scientific meeting or to visit an external lab for additional training.
 Applications for support of participants in the Postdoctoral Training Program in Musculoskeletal Biology program are accepted on a rolling deadline and can be submitted at any time of year.
 Decisions regarding trainee sponsorship are made by quarterly the T32 Selection Committee.

 Particpants in the Predoctoral MD Summer Research Training Program in Musculoskeletal Biology program receive 12 weeks of intensive laboratory training (minimum of eight hours per week day) and a summer stipend of $5,619.
-Students are required to attend and participate in a weekly seminar series and the Oral Research Presentation Forum, held in late July.
-Prizes are awarded for research merit, ranging from $1,000-$13,000.
-Students are also required to participate in the IU School of Medicine SRPinAM Poster Session held in early September.
+Students are required to attend and participate in a weekly seminar series and the poster presentation, held in late July.
 Participants receive time off for shadowing opportunities, and each trainee is required to submit an evaluation of the summer program at the conclusion of the training period.

 Applications for T32 support of predoctoral trainees in the Predoctoral PhD Training Program in Musculoskeletal Biology are accepted on a rolling deadline and can be submitted at any time of year.
 Decisions regarding trainee sponsorship are made by quarterly the T32 Selection Committee.
 To apply, explore submission instructions and complete the application form [link to FORM at Gravity Forms].